matjaz99/alertmonitor/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/matjaz99/alertmonitor.svg)](https://hub.docker.com/r/matjaz99/alertmonitor)
 [![GitHub issues](https://img.shields.io/github/issues/matjaz99/alertmonitor.svg)](https://GitHub.com/matjaz99/alertmonitor/issues/)

-Alertmonitor is a webapp for displaying active alerts in Prometheus.
+Alertmonitor is a webapp for displaying alerts in tabular and colorful way.
+Plain and simple.
+View alerts from one or more Prometheus servers, centrally in one place.
+Other datasources will be supported eventually.

 Alertmonitor receives alerts from Alertmanager on the HTTP endpoint: `/alertmonitor/webhook`.
 Alternatively, if webhook receiver is not configured, Alertmonitor can pull alerts directly from Prometheus.